Several dead in Copenhagen mall shooting; suspect arrested

 Associated Press

-COPENHAGEN, Denmark (AP) — A gunman opened fired inside a busy shopping mall in the Danish capital on Sunday, killing several people and wounding several others, police said.
+COPENHAGEN, Denmark (AP) — A gunman opened fire inside a busy shopping mall in the Danish capital Sunday, killing several people and wounding several others, police said.

-A 22-year-old Danish man was arrested after the shooting, Copenhagen police inspector Søren Thomassen told reporters, adding there was no indication that anyone else was involved, though police were still investigating.

-He said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia, located on the outskirts of the Danish capital.
+Thomassen said it was too early to speculate on the motive for the shooting, which happened in the late afternoon at Field’s, one of the biggest shopping malls in Scandinavia and located on the outskirts of the Danish capital.
+When the shots rang out, some people hid in shops while others fled in a panicked stampede, witnesses said.

-“We have several dead and several injured,” Thomassen said, though he gave no specific casualty count.
-He said the suspect was an “ethnic Dane,” a phrase typically used to mean someone is white.
+“It is pure terror.
+This is awful,” said Hans Christian Stoltz, a 53-year-old IT consultant, who was bringing his daughters to see Harry Styles perform at a concert scheduled for Sunday night near the mall.
+“You might wonder how a person can do this to another human being, but it’s beyond … beyond anything that’s possible.”

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts and a tank top and holding what appeared to be a rifle in his right hand.

+Danish Prime Minister Mette Frederiksen said the Scandinavian country had been hit by a “cruel attack.”

+“It is incomprehensible.
+Heartbreaking.
+Pointless,” she said.
+“Our beautiful and usually so safe capital was changed in a split second.”

 Images from the scene showed people running out of the mall, and TV2 posted a photo of a man being put on a stretcher.
-Witnesses said people were crying and hid in shops.
-After the shooting, an enormous contingent heavily-armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.
+After the shooting, an enormous contingent of heavily armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.

-Copenhagen Mayor Sophie H. Andersen tweeted: “Terrible reports of shooting in Fields.
-We do not yet know for sure how many were injured or dead, but it is very serious.”

 Laurits Hermansen told Danish broadcaster DR that he was in a clothing store at the shopping center with his family when he heard “three, four bangs.
 Really loud bangs.
 It sounded like the shots were being fired just next to the store.”